 By 1948, Susan Weld and Mary Nye had moved to 121 Marlborough.

-On February 28, 1948, 159 Beacon was acquired from Susan Weld by John Francis Nangle and his wife, Jane Frances (Potter) Nangle.
-They previously had lived in Brookline They continued to live at 159 Beacon until his death in April of 1981.
+On February 28, 1948, 159 Beacon was acquired from Susan Weld by John Francis Nangle, a purchasing agent, and his wife, Jane Frances (Potter) Nangle.
+They previously had lived in Brookline.
+They continued to live at 159 Beacon until his death in April of 1981.
 After his death, Jane Nangle probably continued to live there, but at the time of her death in April of 1988, she was a resident of Newburyport.

 On February 26, 1990, 159 Beacon was acquired from Jane Nangle’s estate by Dr. Sidney Levitsky, a cardiothoracic surgeon, and his wife, Dr. Lynne (Lipton) Levitsky, a pediatric endocrinologist.
 They continued to live there until 2004.